 - 95% of his or her average weekly wage, up to 40 times the state minimum wage.

 - Plus 60% of the difference between the amount of the employee’s base weekly earnings and 40x the minimum fair wage

 Total benefits are capped at 60 times the minimum wage.
 60 times the minimum wage will periodically increase until June 1, 2023.
 On January 1, 2022 it will be equal to $780 weekly based on a $13 minimum fair wage.
 It will increase to $840 (based on a $14 minimum fair wage) on July 1, 2022, and increase again to $900 (based on a $15 minimum fair wage) on June 1, 2023.

 The law will provide employees with up to 12 weeks of CT FMLI benefits over a 12-month period.
 The program also provides two additional weeks of benefits for a serious health condition that results in incapacitation during pregnancy.

 Yes.
 Intermittent leave will be available but is subject to employer approval in some circumstances.

-Leave and job protection is provided under CT FMLA, which has been extensively amended through the new legislation, including, but not limited to, shortening the eligibility requirements for job protection to three months and eliminating the minimum hours worked requirement; wage replacement will be provided under CT FMLI.
+No, however leave and job protection are provided under CT FMLA, which has been extensively amended through the new legislation, including, but not limited to, shortening the eligibility requirements for job protection to three months and eliminating the minimum hours worked requirement; wage replacement will be provided under CT PFML.

 - CT FMLA is an existing leave law which generally requires certain private-sector employers to provide job-protected, unpaid leave to employees for various reasons related to their health or their family members' health.

-- CT FMLI, the new paid leave law, creates a wage replacement program to provide benefits to eligible employees taking leave for reasons allowed under the CT FMLA.
+- CT PFML, the new paid leave law, creates a wage replacement program to provide benefits to eligible employees taking leave for reasons allowed under the CT FMLA.